 There isn’t a single definition of business design.

 At its core, business design is about creating a long-term competitive advantage for an organization by designing business models that can be tested and turned into value creation machines.

 Indeed, business design is the set of tools that help entrepreneurs build a value proposition that generates business value, delivered via an innovative business model, to capture value in the long term.

 In the current marketplace, dominated by digital innovation and new models, understanding business design can be the difference between building up a successful company.

 Understanding the innovation circles

-- Desirability, which is primarily about people and understanding their deep desire for a product or service
+- Desirability is primarily about people and understanding their deep desire for a product or service

 - Feasibility is about the functionality of a product or service and whether it can deliver on its value proposition

-- And viability, primary focused on the business side and whether it makes sense from the sustainability of the business
+- And viability is primarily focused on the business side and whether it makes sense from the sustainability of the business

 These circles’ aim is to test and prioritize the proper questions to build a sustainable business model.